Updated February 2022

 - Who to contact if cybersecurity is compromised.

-To help employees protect your organization, provide them with a protected and locked software system while they work remotely to restrict the installation of malicious software.
+To help employees protect your organization, provide them with a protected and locked software system.
+At the same time, they work remotely to restrict the installation of malicious software.

 Should an employee leave your organization, you should take further steps to protect your assets.
 This includes deleting passwords and accounts across all devices.

-Cyber security is just as important for individuals as it is for businesses.
+Cyber security is just as crucial for individuals as it is for businesses.
 Mistakes such as responding to phishing have devastating consequences, including identity theft, compromised bank accounts, credit card fraud, and more.

 Luckily, there are steps you can take to protect yourself.